MicrosoftDocs/entra-docs/docs/identity/hybrid/group-writeback-cloud-sync.md

 ---
 title: 'Group writeback with Microsoft Entra Cloud Sync'
-description: This article describes the new feature in cloud sync to provision and writeback groups to on-premises AD
+description: This article describes the new feature in Cloud Sync to provision and writeback groups to on-premises AD.
 author: billmath
 manager: amycolannino
 ms.service: active-directory